13zolw13/projekt_zombie/readme.txt

 Sorting zombies by value of loot, name, creation date.
-Changeing schema, creating connection between zombies and itemslike Item: type: mongoose.Types.ObjectId > with , to  populate whit current price, when needed. adding length restriction of max items in model. move to cache items.js when getting current rates.
+Changeing schema, creating connection between zombies and itemslike Item: type: mongoose.Types.ObjectId > with , to  populate whit current price, when needed. adding length restriction of max items in model. move to cache in items.js when getting current rates.
 hide math staff
 ADD more validation
 ADd more error handling functions